Chronic Shoulder Pain: Causes, Symptoms, and Treatment Options

 Common Shoulder Pain Symptoms

-Shoulder pain is a common condition that may present either intermittently or chronically, depending on the underlying cause.
-It can occur as pain triggered by certain movements or as a constant discomfort.
+Shoulder pain is a common condition that may present intermittently or persist chronically, depending on the underlying cause.
+It may appear as pain triggered by specific movements or as constant discomfort.
 Some types of shoulder pain caused by minor conditions may resolve on their own, while others can persist and worsen over time.
-Chronic shoulder pain is often associated with conditions such as frozen shoulder, arthritis, or calcific tendonitis.
+Chronic shoulder pain is often associated with conditions such as frozen shoulder, arthritis, or calcific tendinitis.

 What Are the Causes of Chronic Shoulder Pain?

-Shoulder pain—often accompanied by limited mobility—frequently affects individuals who overuse their arms or use improper lifting techniques.
-However, in some cases, the pain may arise spontaneously without an identifiable cause.
+Shoulder pain—often accompanied by limited mobility—commonly affects individuals who overuse their arms or use improper lifting techniques.
+However, in some cases, shoulder pain may develop without an identifiable cause.

-This discomfort typically results from inflammation around the shoulder joint, involving structures such as the rotator cuff, bursa, synovial fluid, and surrounding muscles.
+This condition typically results from inflammation around the shoulder joint, involving structures such as the rotator cuff, bursa, synovial fluid, and surrounding muscles.
 Inflammation in these areas can lead to stiffness and restricted shoulder movement.
-Women may be more prone to shoulder pain due to certain behaviors, such as carrying heavy bags, wearing high heels, or sitting for long periods in improper posture.
+Women may be more prone to shoulder pain due to certain daily habits, such as carrying heavy bags, wearing high heels, or sitting for prolonged periods with improper posture.

 Characteristics of Chronic Shoulder Pain

 Chronic shoulder pain may be persistent or episodic.
-Some individuals experience ongoing pain, while others may notice intermittent symptoms that come and go.
-Pain often originates from the muscles around the joint and may intensify with movement.
-Applying pressure on the shoulder or moving it can trigger pain, depending on which muscle group is affected.
-Inflammation of the joint capsule or tendon impingement may result.
-In severe cases, range of motion may be significantly limited.
+Some individuals experience continuous discomfort, while others notice symptoms that come and go.
+Pain often originates from the muscles surrounding the joint and may worsen with movement.
+Applying pressure to the shoulder or moving it may trigger pain, depending on the affected muscle group.

 Complications of Chronic Shoulder Pain

-If left untreated, chronic shoulder pain can lead to various complications.
-For instance:
+If left untreated, chronic shoulder pain may lead to several complications, including:

-- Calcium deposits may dislodge and enter the synovial sac, causing inflammation.
+• Calcium deposits dislodging into the synovial sac, causing inflammation

-- Muscle atrophy and reduced arm function may result from chronic pain and disuse.
+• Muscle atrophy and reduced arm function due to prolonged pain and disuse

-Such complications may also be linked to other medical conditions that restrict arm movement, such as breast tumors, cardiac ischemia, or localized strokes affecting only the arm.
+These complications may also be associated with other medical conditions that limit arm movement, such as breast tumors, cardiac ischemia, or localized strokes affecting the arm.

 Treatment for Chronic Shoulder Pain

-- Advanced treatments, including local anesthesia or surgery, for cases with significant joint damage
+• Advanced treatments, such as local anesthesia or surgical intervention, in cases of significant joint damage

-In cases where pain persists and adhesions form within the joint, surgical intervention may be required.
-These procedures are typically performed by specialists in orthopedic and joint surgery.
+When pain persists or adhesions develop within the joint, surgical treatment may be required.
+These procedures are typically performed by orthopedic and joint specialists.

 When to Seek Medical Attention

-Anyone experiencing chronic or worsening shoulder pain should consult a specialist.
-Prompt diagnosis and targeted treatment can relieve persistent pain, reduce the risk of complications, and improve overall quality of life.
+Individuals experiencing persistent or worsening shoulder pain should consult a medical specialist.
+Early diagnosis and appropriate treatment can help relieve pain, prevent complications, and improve overall quality of life.

-At Phyathai Sriracha Hospital, our orthopedic and joint specialists are available daily to provide diagnosis and tailored treatment options.
+At Phyathai Sriracha Hospital, our orthopedic and joint specialists are available daily to provide accurate diagnosis and personalized treatment plans.